Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Ammunition used for accuracy testing was sent to me by Hornady.
 It consisted of Hornady Black ELDs in 123 grain and Hornady Custom SST in 123 grain.

-As always in my experience, Hornady ammo performed great and was consistent with shot to shot.
+As always, in my experience, Hornady ammo performed great and was consistent from shot to shot.
 It is relatively inexpensive ammo regarding match-grade or hunting-grade ammunition.

 I tend to shoot a lot of Hornady ammunition in my personal 6.5 Grendel rifle.